 The final thing we want to mention for this scope is the great warranty.
 Namely, Vortex offers a so-called ‘VIP warranty.’
 That stands for ‘Very Important Promise,’ and it means that Vortex will repair or replace the scope no matter what happens to it.
 That is quite a generous promise, especially when you consider the fact that the warranty is transferable.

 This scope is the best fit for hunters who want to make long-range shots.
 To that end, it offers a lot of useful options and adjustments.
 The clarity of the picture it offers is unmatched, even at high magnifications.
 It is very sturdy, and it is bound to last a long time.
-However, even if there is some sort of problem, the manufacturer will just replace it for you, no questions asked!
+Additionally, even if there is some sort of problem, the manufacturer will just replace it for you, no questions asked!

 In our book, all of the above makes this scope an extremely worthwhile investment.
 We hope this review has helped you make up your own mind about whether this scope is the right fit for your particular needs.